sgazard/elemental/README.md

 To use
 ======
-Simply point your browser at the file here on git.
-Or, save it to your computer.
+Simply point your browser at the [public file on git](http://sgazard.github.io/elemental/)  Or, save it to your computer.
 Modern browsers will need only to save one file, making it easier to move around once saved

 Why it was built
 ================